 When you’re struggling to figure out where to put your time and effort, it is useful to remember the following fact: There is only one way your retail business makes money.
-It doesn’t matter how simple or complicated your business is, your only source of income is the difference between what you pay to make or buy your product, and the price that you charge your customers.
+It doesn’t matter how simple or complicated your small retail business is, your only source of income is the difference between what you pay to make or buy your product, and the price that you charge your customers.

-Understanding this dynamic will help you grow you business in a sustainable way.
+Understanding this dynamic will help you grow your small retail business in a sustainable way.
 This is just as true for big retailers.
 Imagine a company the size of M&S and how many different costs that they have to cover.
 They have rent, wages for thousands of people, electricity bills, warehouses, lorries and millions and millions of pounds of stock to mention just a few.
 OK, they may have a couple of other sidelines, but the vast majority of the money that covers ALL of those expenses comes from one place – the difference between what they paid for their goods, and what they charge for them.

 In retail terms, this gap is known as the margin you make on each product, and in big retailers, there are whole teams of people who obsess over this number.
 You have to be obsessed too.
-You have to have this same level of obsession within your own business and it starts with the following process.
+You have to have this same level of obsession within your own small retail business and it starts with the following process.
 For every single product that you sell, work out how much money you have made after all of the costs.